Special routes of U.S. Route 30: Ontario business loop

 U.S. Route 30 Business is a business route signed in the Ontario, Oregon area.
 This road is part of the Olds Ferry-Ontario Highway No. 455.

 Green River business loop

 U.S. Route 30 Business is a business route signed in the Green River, Wyoming area.
 This road is entirely overlapped with Interstate 80 Business Loop.

 Rock Springs business loop

 U.S. Route 30 Business is a business route signed in the Rock Springs, Wyoming area.
 Like the one in Green River, the road is entirely overlapped with the Interstate 80 Business Loop.

 Rawlins business loop

 U.S. Route 30 Business is a business route signed in the Rawlins, Wyoming area.
 Like the ones in Green River and Rock Springs, the road is entirely overlapped with the Interstate 80 Business Loop.

+Columbus alternate route

+U.S. Route 30 Alternate is an alternate route in the Columbus, Nebraska area.
+The route begins in central Columbus where US 30 and US 81 meet, then heads eastbound in a concurrency with US 81 north.
+The route departs from US 81 heading onto Lost Creek Parkway, which loops around the north side of Columbus.
+Then it curves south, becoming East 6th Avenue, where it ends at its eastern terminus at the intersection with US 30 in east Columbus.
+The entire highway serves as a truck route for US 30 travelers.